AnhQuoc533/neural-network/README.md

 ```
 When training the model without manually setting the parameters, the activation functions, or/and the loss functions,
 the framework will automatically do the job for you.
-It will initialize the parameters, and the functions according to the type of model (regression or classification) and
+It will initialize the parameters and the functions according to the type of model (regression or classification) and
 its architecture.

 ### Making Predictions